Biomedical data fusion

-The Gevaert lab focuses on multi-scale data fusion in oncology: the development of machine learning methods for biomedical decision support using multi-scale biomedical data.
-Previously I pioneered data fusion work using Bayesian and kernel methods studying breast and ovarian cancer.
-My subsequent work concerned the development of methods for multi-omics data fusion.
+The Gevaert lab focuses on biomedical data fusion of complex diseases with a particular focus on oncology and cardiovascular diases.
+We develop novel machine learning approaches that digest multi-omics, multi-modal or multi-scale data.
+Previously we pioneered data fusion work using Bayesian and kernel methods studying breast and ovarian cancer.
+Subsequent work concerned the development of methods for multi-omics data fusion.
 This resulted in the development of MethylMix, to identify differentially methylated genes, and AMARETTO, a computational method to integrate DNA methylation, copy number and gene expression data to identify cancer modules.
 Additionally, my lab focuses on linking molecular data with cellular and tissue-level phenotypes.
 This led to key contributions in the field of imaging genomics/radiogenomics involving work in lung cancer and brain tumors.
 Our work in imaging genomics is focused on developing a framework for non-invasive personalized medicine.
 In summary, my lab has an interdisciplinary focus on developing novel algorithms for multi-scale biomedical data fusion.

 We focus on many projects within the space of multi-scale data fusion, here are a few examples: